dcook604/s4site/docs/USER_GUIDE.md

 - View published pages and access public content
 - Browse, search, and download documents
+- Browse, search, and read news and announcements
+- Browse, search, and view community events
 - Filter documents by categories
 - Cannot access the admin dashboard or management features

+## News & Announcements

+### Browsing News

+All users can browse news articles through the News section:

+1. Navigate to the News section from the main menu or dashboard
+2. News articles are displayed in a list with key information:
+   - Title
+   - Publish date
+   - Author
+   - Excerpt or summary

+### Reading News

+1. Click on a news article title to view the full article
+2. The article page displays the full content, author, and publish date

+### Searching News

+- Use the global search bar or the News page search to find articles by title or content

+### Managing News (Administrators)

+1. Navigate to Admin > News
+2. View, create, edit, or delete news articles
+3. Fill in title, slug, content, and publish status
+4. Save or update the article

+## Community Events

+### Browsing Events

+All users can browse upcoming and past events through the Calendar section:

+1. Navigate to the Calendar section from the main menu or dashboard
+2. Events are displayed in a list or calendar view with:
+   - Title
+   - Start and end date/time
+   - Location
+   - Description

+### Viewing Event Details

+1. Click on an event title to view full details
+2. The event page displays all event information

+### Searching Events

+- Use the global search bar or the Calendar page search to find events by title, description, or date

+### Managing Events (Administrators)

+1. Navigate to Admin > Events
+2. View, create, edit, or delete events
+3. Fill in title, description, start/end date, location, and publish status
+4. Save or update the event

 ## Document Management System